COVID-19, Abortion Care, Resources

 Census results help determine how billions of dollars in federal funding flow into states and communities each year, how many seats in Congress each state gets, and so much more.
 The Census is crucial to making sure your community’s needs are represented, that your community’s needs are FUNDED, and your needs are met in the coming years.

 A national election is coming up in November.
 Every election year, it feels like the stakes couldn’t be higher.
 This pandemic has highlighted in no uncertain terms the absolute abuses of power and lack of human compassion at the top of our government.
 States are not getting what they need to help keep their citizens alive- in fact, they have been put in the position to bid against each other or look to foreign governments for help with supplies.
 Misinformation has been widespread about the coronavirus.
-Health experts across the country believe this could haver and should have been handled differently.
+Health experts across the country believe this could have and should have been handled differently.
 Our current federal government is not protecting you and your family.
-YOU make the difference in how the future is handled.
+YOU make a difference in how the future is handled.
 This pandemic is not going away before November.
 Our future leaders will determine how we move forward.
 Make sure your voice is heard!

 Make sure you are registered to vote.
 Want to do more?
 Volunteer to work on Election Day!